Algorand-Developer-Retreat/tokendrop/README.md

 - Efficiently manage minimum balance requirements
 - Support for cancellation and cleanup of expired drops

+## UI

+- See [Haydrops](https://drops.hay.app) for a user interface to the official contract instance deployed by TxnLab.

 ## Prerequisites

 - Node.js (version specified in `.nvmrc`)